SFDO-Tooling/Snowfakery/docs/index.md

 numeric counters (1,2,3,4 or 3,6,9,12) and date counters (2021-01-01, 2021-01-02, 2021-01-03).

+Counters are reset
+every iteration of the recipe.
+Counters are reset at the beginning of every "iteration".
+This makes them inappropriate for generating unique identifiers.
+Use [`unique_id`](#unique_id) instead.

 #### Numeric Counters

 Snowfakery can generate incrementing numbers like this: